-A: Palliative Care is billed under Medicare Part B, or through commercial insurance, as professional services (like a physician’s visit).
-There are no hidden fees and no co-pays are required by Paradigm Living Concepts Palliative Care.
+A: Palliative Care is billed under Medicare Part B, or through commercial insurance, as a professional service (like a physician’s visit).
+Some insurance plans may require a co-pay.
+Your palliative care provider will disclose any required co-pays before providing services.

 Q: CAN A PATIENT RECEIVE HOME HEALTH CARE AND PALLIATIVE CARE AT THE SAME TIME?

 A: Yes.
-Home Health Care is paid for under Medicare Part A and Palliative Care is covered under Part B. Paradigm Living Concepts Palliative Care Nurse Practitioners are able to work side by side with home care agencies to provide comprehensive and collaborative care.
+Home Health Care is paid for under Medicare Part A and Palliative Care is covered under Part B. Paradigm Health Palliative Care Nurse Practitioners are able to work side by side with home care agencies to provide comprehensive and collaborative care.

 Skilled nursing services are offered to teach and assist in management of chronic or new health conditions.
 Some examples of skilled nursing services may include; teaching or administration of injections, wound care dressings, catheter care, tube feeding, and education on disease management.